AnirudhHimself/Random-Walker/README.md

 ## Another Example of a Random Walk

 Let's say we want to use a random walk to model the price of that hyped-up cryptocurrency before you invested in it.
 The price is going up, because of course it is.
+We know the process will trend up, just not to what degree or how.
+That's why our random walker provides a helpful visual.
 It might look something like this.

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/TrendUp.gif "Trend Up")

-We know the process will trend up, just not to what degree or how.
 But let's see what happens after you invest in it.

 ![alt text](https://github.com/AnirudhHimself/Random-Walker/blob/master/TrendDown.gif "Trend Down")

 Wow!
 Looks like it wasn't worth buying was it?
 The trend line in this model, on average, goes down.
-However since we don't know to what degree or how, we can insert the element of randomness into our program and see how it could run.
+Since we don't know to what degree or how, we can insert the element of randomness into our program and see how it could run.